shreyansh2024it/LetterCase_ReactApp/README.md

 # React Letter Case Converter

-This is a simple React project that serves as a single-page application for converting letters into uppercase and lowercase.
+This is a simple React project that serves as a single-page application for converting letters into UPPERCASE, lowercase, Capitalize Word, aLtErNaTe CaSe, tOGGLE cASE.

 ## Features

-- **Letter Case Conversion:** Easily convert text to uppercase or lowercase.
+- **Letter Case Conversion:** Easily convert text to UPPERCASE, lowercase, Capitalize Word, aLtErNaTe CaSe, tOGGLE cASE.
 - **React:** Built using React for a dynamic and responsive user interface.
 - **Single Page Application (SPA):** Provides a seamless and smooth user experience without page reloads.